TUFLOW-Support/PyTuflow/docs/cookbook.rst

 The :meth:`context() <pytuflow.tmf.TCF.context>` method must be called before running the model even if there are no scenario/event arguments.

-The :meth:`run() <pytuflow.tmf.TCFRunState.run>` method takes in the path to the TUFLOW executable and returns a :code:`Popen` object.
+The :meth:`run() <pytuflow.tmf.TCFRunState.run>` method takes in the path to the TUFLOW executable and returns a :code:`subprocess.Popen` object.

 .. code-block:: pycon